michaelehab/Crawlify/README.md

 The indexer reads the downloaded HTML files and extracts the terms and their frequencies.
 It also calculates the document frequency and inverse document frequency for each term.
 The indexer uses a scoring thread to assign a score to each document based on the term frequencies and other factors.
 The indexer stores the index in a file for later retrieval.

-## Query Processor:
+### Query Processor:

 This module receives search queries, performs necessary preprocessing and searches the index for relevant documents.
 It also supports phrase searching with quotation marks.

-## Phrase Searching:
+### Phrase Searching:

 Search engines will generally search for words as phrases when quotation marks are placed around the phrase.
-Results obtained when searching for a sentence with quotation marks around them should be a subset of the results obtained when searching for the same sentence without the quotation marks.
+Results obtained when searching for a sentence with quotation marks around them should be a subset of the results obtained when searching for the same sentence without quotation marks.
 Note that: results obtained from phrase searching with quotation marks, should return only the webpages having a sentence with the same order of words.